George Pollard Jr.: Essex

-After a difficult passage around Cape Horn, Essex arrived in the Pacific Ocean in January 1820.
-On November 20, 1820, in a remote area of the ocean, some 1500 nmi west of the Galapagos Islands, Essex was struck twice by a huge sperm whale, estimated to be 85 ft in length.
-With only three ship-keepers and the crew of Chase's whaleboat on board to repair their damaged vessel, Essex began taking on water following the second collision with the whale.
+After a difficult passage around Cape Horn, the Essex arrived in the Pacific Ocean in January 1820.
+On November 20, 1820, in a remote area of the ocean, some 1500 nmi west of the Galapagos Islands, the Essex was struck twice by a huge sperm whale, estimated to be 85 ft in length.
+With only three ship-keepers and the crew of Chase's whaleboat on board to repair their damaged vessel, the Essex began taking on water following the second collision with the whale.
 The crew abandoned the sinking vessel, taking the navigational equipment and Pollard's and Chase's sea chests with them.
-Meanwhile, Pollard and Joy were hunting smaller whales near the ship, and on their return found Essex had capsized.
-The crew chopped off the masts, a necessary move that would enable the ship to stay upright for a longer time, and outfitted the whaleboats with sails and masts using Essex's spars and sails.
+Meanwhile, Pollard and Joy were hunting smaller whales near the ship, and on their return found the Essex had capsized.
+The crew chopped off the masts, a necessary move that would enable the ship to stay upright for a longer time, and outfitted the whaleboats with sails and masts using the Essex's spars and sails.

 They also hastened to retrieve what provisions they could and divided them equally so that each whaleboat had 200 pounds of hardtack, 65 gallons of freshwater, and some Galapagos tortoises.
 The crew was divided into three whaleboats commanded by Pollard, Chase, and Joy and set sail with provisions estimated to last them 60 days.
 Pollard, Chase, and Joy set up a council to decide which direction to sail in.
 The closest landfall was the Marquesas Islands, about 1,200 miles (1,900 km) west of their position, but the crew decided against this option due to the inhabitants' practice of cannibalism at the time.
 Pollard suggested sailing to the Society Islands, which were further away but presumed to be safer.
 However, on the grounds that very little was actually known about these islands, Chase and Joy disagreed, proposing instead to sail south far enough to pick up a band of variable breezes that would take them to South America.
 Once again, Pollard "reluctantly yielded to their arguments".